-Divide the dough into 8 equal-sized pieces (about 3 1/2 ounces each) and roll each into a ball.
+Knead the dough until smooth.
+This dough kneads really well and isn’t sticky at all (thanks to the lower hydration), so you shouldn’t need much (or any) extra bench flour.
+Divide the dough into 9 equal-sized pieces (about 3-3 1/2 ounces each) and roll each into a ball.
 Dip your thumb into a little bit of extra gluten free flour blend and poke it through the center of each ball.
 Then begin spinning it on the surface to widen the hole (I use my pointer (index) finger to do this).
-Making the hole larger works the best because it will shrink as the bagel is boiled and baked.
+Making the hole larger works the best because the hole will shrink as the bagel is boiled and baked.
 Place each bagel on a parchment-lined baking sheet and cover with plastic wrap until water bath is ready.

 HOW TO “POACH” THE BAGELS

 Once the water has come to a boil, add the baking soda and molasses and stir briefly to combine.
 Carefully lower a few bagels at a time into the water bath (I use this spider/strainer).
 Boil for about 20-30 seconds on each side and then remove to the baking sheet.

 - Plain–for plain bagels, you don’t need to add anything, but you could brush an egg wash on the bagels before baking (optional)